-Izzy Lawrence is a writer with a background in positive impact.
+Izzy Lawrence is a British writer with a background in positive impact.

 Izzy's background is in positive impact.
-Upon graduating, she founded positive impact music night Apocalypstick in her local London pub that saw established artists such as Martha Wainwright and Amy Winehouse perform intimate gigs with 100% proceeds to WarChild and Music Therapy Charity Nordoff Robbins.
-After national recognition, Apocalypstick partnered with MTV/Viacom.
-Later Izzy worked on a plethora of projects with Viacom's social responsibility platform MTV Voices, The World Bank, Social Impact agency Matter and The United Nations.
+Upon graduating, she founded positive impact music night Apocalypstick in her local London pub that saw established artists such as Martha Wainwright and Amy Winehouse perform intimate gigs with 100% proceeds to charity (WarChild and Nordoff Robbins Music Therapy Charity).
+After 6 months of shows and national recognition, Apocalypstick partnered with MTV/Viacom.
+Later, Izzy worked on a plethora of projects with Viacom's social responsibility platform MTV Voices, The World Bank, social impact agency Matter and The United Nations.

 In 2016 she founded A-GAME, inc a positive impact company with neuroscience and behavior at its heart.
 She lives in California with her fiance and family.